paugier/nbabel/README.md

 For comparison, we have for this case `{"c++": 0.85, "Fortran": 0.62, "Julia":
 2.57}`.

-Note that just adding `from transonic import jit` and then decorating the fonction `compute_accelerations` with `@jit`, the elapsed time decreases to 8 s (x85 speedup, with Pythran 0.9.8).
+Note that just adding `from transonic import jit` to the simple high-level Numpy code and then decorating the function `compute_accelerations` with `@jit`, the elapsed time decreases to 8 s (a x85 speedup!, with Pythran 0.9.8).